-The cosmetics industry refers to the manufacture, distribution, and sale of cosmetic products such as foundation and mascara, skincare and moisturizers, shampoos and conditioners, perfumes and fragrances.
+The cosmetics industry report refers to the manufacture, distribution, and sale of cosmetic products such as foundation and mascara, skincare and moisturizers, shampoos and conditioners, perfumes and fragrances.
 The United States is the biggest cosmetic market in the world, with an approximate total revenue of $62 Billion and employing somewhere on the order of 63,816 people in 2016.
 In Europe, Germany is the biggest single market.
 And behind skincare, fragrances is the second-largest segment of the cosmetics industry.

 There is a long history of using fragrances for all manner of pleasures and enhancements.
 Ancient civilizations across Asia traded in such odors as frankincense and sandalwood.
 And these scents are still in use today–even, at times, for medicinal purposes.